Smoking in the Philippines: Tobacco monopoly

 The tobacco monopoly in the Philippine islands during the Spanish era was established by Governor-General José Basco y Vargas on March 1, 1782 with the aim of increasing government revenue.
 Spearheaded by the Sociedad Económica de los Amigos del País (Economic Societies of Friends of the Country), tobacco was cultivated under strict government control confined to the Cagayan Valley, the Ilocos provinces, Nueva Ecija and Marinduque.
 The tobacco farmers were given quotas each year and the entire crop was then bought by the government.
 The tobacco leaves were then brought to Manila and made into cigars and cigarettes in government-owned factories, later to be shipped out for export.
 Tobacco became a major commodity in the galleon trade.

 The tobacco monopoly made the colony self-sustaining and profit-earning.
 In 1808, the government realized a net profit of P500,000.00.
 These profits increased in subsequent years, reaching $3,000,000 in 1881.
 As a consequence of the monopoly, the Philippines became the biggest tobacco-producing country in Asia.
-However, it led to abuses by government officials who wanted to enrich themselves.
 The farmers abhorred the crop as they were at the mercy of government agents who cheated on its price, and they did not have the liberty to raise other crops for themselves and their families.
 The monopoly also encouraged bribery and smuggling due to the desire to evade strict government regulations.
 The tobacco monopoly was abolished in 1882.